-We get asked the following a LOT by new bloggers: What’s the difference between WordPress.com and WordPress.org and which one do I need for my blog?
+The endless searching for the best blogging platform and best blog sites probably have you wondering: What’s the difference between WordPress.com and WordPress.org and which one do I need for my blog?

-The first step is to select a blog name, also called a domain name.
+The first step in the process is to select a blog name, also called a domain name.
 This can be simply your name, a description of what your blog is about, or some combination of the two.

 The next step is to choose a host, which is when people begin to get a little confused about how hosting works and whether to use WordPress.com or WordPress.org.

 In short, the difference between WordPress.com and WordPress.org is how your blog is HOSTED.

 We love Bluehost for a variety of reasons, but one of which is because it comes with a FREE domain name.
 Owning your domain name means that no one else can use it but you.

 When you hear awesome things about how great WordPress is, peeps are talking about WordPress.org, which has a lot more features than WordPress.com.